zaphodbeeblebrox3rd/docker-scale-out/README.md

 # slurm-docker-scaleout
 Docker compose cluster for testing Slurm

-> All packages and prerequisite configuration for Debian or RHEL-family Linux distros can be performed by running setup.sh.
-This is not for production use, it is not to be installed on a production server, and it should be on a dedicated VM or test machine to avoid conflicts with other services.
+> All packages and prerequisite configuration for Debian or RHEL-family Linux distros can be performed by running setup_1.sh.
+It might even work on Suse or Arch although further testing is needed.
+After rebooting, run setup_2.sh to finish the build and start the containers.

+>This is not for production use, it is not to be installed on a production server, and it should be on a dedicated VM or test machine to avoid conflicts with other services.

 { .is-info }

 ## Automated Setup
 Run the setup.sh script
 ```
+chmod +x setup_1.sh
-chmod +x setup.sh
+chmod +x setup_2.sh
-./setup.sh
+./setup_1.sh
 ```

 ## Prerequisites